jakeheis/SwiftCLI/README.md

 ### `parser`

 The `Parser` steps through arguments to find the corresponding command, update its parameter values, and recognizes options.
-Each CLI has a `parser` property which has two mutable properties: `routeBehavior` and `parseOptionsAfterCollectedParameter`.
+Each CLI has a `parser` property which has three mutable properties: `routeBehavior`, `parseOptionsAfterCollectedParameter`, and `responders`.

 `routeBehavior` has three possible values.
 The default, `.search`, steps through the arguments the user passed and tries to find a command with a matching name.
 If it fails, a help message is printed. `git` is an example of a program which operates this way.
 The second option, `.searchWithFallback(Command)`, also initially tries to find a command with a name matching the arguments passed by the user, but if it fails, rather than printing a help message it falls back to a certain command. 'bundle' is an example of a program which operates this way.
 The last option is `.automatically(Command)`.
 In this route behavior, the CLI automatically routes to the given command without considering arguments. 'ln' is an example of a program which operates this way.